Programs: Inveneo

 "The power of this program is that in addition to enabling rural communities with high-speed connections, we are also providing Internet connectivity that can be resold to Haitian Internet cafes, community organizations, and other businesses, stimulating economic growth.
 Just as important, turning over networks to Haitian ISPs and training Haitian technicians will lay the building blocks for Haitians to own and grow these services." — Gary Edson, CEO of the Clinton Bush Haiti Fund.

-The Clinton Bush Haiti Fund has awarded two grants totaling over $1 million to Inveneo, a nonprofit social enterprise whose mission is to connect and empower rural and underserved communities in the developing world with information and communications technologies (ICTs), to bring broadband connectivity to schools and cities in rural Haiti.
+The Clinton Bush Haiti Fund awarded a $742,688 grant to Inveneo, a non-profit social enterprise whose mission is to connect and empower rural and underserved communities in the developing world with information and communications technologies (ICTs).

-The first grant of $742,688 to Inveneo will accelerate the development of sustainable, high-speed wireless broadband connectivity to 20 population centers in six rural regions across Haiti, which will in turn stimulate economic growth and support decentralization of the country.
+This grant will accelerate the development of sustainable, high-speed wireless broadband connectivity to 20 population centers in six rural regions across Haiti, which will in turn stimulate economic growth and support decentralization of the country.
 Additionally, Inveneo will utilize funds to partner with several Haitian Internet Service Providers (ISPs) to offer 12- to 18-month technical training programs to prepare local partners to manage and take full responsibility for the network.
 Training programs for Haitian Information and Communication Technology (ICT) entrepreneurs will also be provided.

 Why We Invested in Inveneo